Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Conclusion

 \section{Conclusion}

-We proposed a new latent variable modeling in non-autoregressive neural machine translation based on a different perspective on the translation task and an advanced hierarchical latent variable modeling.
-Compared to the conventional latent variable modeling, our proposed approach shares the latent space across both source and target languages.
-It strongly regularizes the latent space to extract informative features from the input sentence.
-Also, it does not increase parameters for the posterior estimation model that infers the latent variable.
-Furthermore, it prevents the posterior model from being insensitive to any part of the input information.
+We proposed a novel latent variable modeling approach for non-autoregressive neural machine translation, grounded in a different perspective on the translation task and an advanced hierarchical latent variable model.
+Unlike conventional latent variable modeling, our approach regularizes the latent space to extract informative features from the input sentence without increasing the parameters of the posterior estimation model.
+Additionally, it motivates that the posterior estimation remains equally sensitive to all parts of the input information.

-Finally, the quantitative experiment results demonstrate that our proposed approach achieved better translation qualities.
-In addition, the qualitative analysis of the shared latent space confirms that LadderNMT finds more informative latent variables which are close to the paired sentences and LaddNMT prevents the OSPC problem.
+Our quantitative experiment results demonstrate that the proposed approach achieves superior translation quality compared to several baselines, including a state-of-the-art model.
+Moreover, the qualitative analyses of the latent space confirm that LadderNMT infers more informative latent variables that are language-agnostic and resistant to the issue of posterior estimation insensitivity to parts of the input information.

+For future research, we intend to apply our proposed method to multilingual neural machine translation since we believe that the regularization effects by sharing the latent space can be amplified when multiple languages are involved.
+Also, our approaches are applicable to other tasks that have structural duality, such as text-to-image, image-to-text, text-to-speech and speech-to-text generation tasks.
+In addition, our approaches can be applied to non-latent variable-based models, such as DA-Transformer, with equipping the latent variable architecture.